John F. Simpson

 Self-taught photographer John F. Simpson is currently retired and devoting a major part of his time to perfecting his craft and expanding his portfolio.
 Raised in New Mexico, John was exposed to a rich heritage of visual arts.

-He’s had portfolio reviews at the Soho Gallery and International Center for Photography in New York City; and, at SF Camerawork in San Francisco.
+He’s had portfolio reviews at the Soho Gallery and the International Center for Photography in New York City; and, at SF Camerawork in San Francisco.
 His work has been published in the San Francisco Chronicle and in Black+White and Adore Noir magazines, and was shown in New York City at PhotoVille.
-He was a first-prize winner for photography at the 2016 Alamo Diablo Valley Art Association’s annual show in Danville, California and is a Member Photographer at the Center for Photographic Art (CPA) in Carmel California and was chosen for the online gallery in the 2017 International Juried Exhibitio.
-Featured as a Street Shooter Of The Month in the August 2017 issue of Street Photography Magazine.
+He was a first-prize winner for photography at the 2016 Alamo Diablo Valley Art Association’s annual show in Danville, California and is a Member Photographer at the Center for Photographic Art (CPA) in Carmel California and was chosen for its online gallery in the 2017 International Juried Exhibition.
+He was featured as a Street Shooter Of The Month in the August 2017 issue of Street Photography Magazine.